wpswings/woo-refund-and-exchange-lite/readme.md

 * Communicate with customers through messages and Emails
 * Admin can add the shortcode for order_id in the emails to track down the customer from whom refund and exchange request is made
 * Serve the full RMA features to multilingual buyers (internationally) with WPML translation.
-* Manage return and refund features for Cash on delivery(COD) buyers.
+* Manage woocommerce returns and exchanges features for Cash on delivery(COD) buyers.

 ###  PLUGIN MEETS YOUR REQUIREMENT, SO ##